ARMmbed/mbed-os-5-docs/docs/refs/api/connectivity/mesh.md

 #### Arm Mbed Mesh

-Mbed Mesh API allows the application to use the IPv6 mesh network topologies through the [nanostack](docs/tutorials/mesh/02_N_arch.md) netoworking stack.
+Mbed Mesh API allows the application to use the IPv6 mesh network topologies through the [nanostack](docs/tutorials/mesh/02_N_arch.md) networking stack.

 **Tips:**
-* Currently, 6LoWPAN-ND (neighbour discovery) and Thread bootstrap modes are supported.
+* The mesh API supports 6LoWPAN-ND (neighbor discovery) and Thread bootstrap modes.
-* This module should not be used directly by the applications.
-The applications should use the `LoWPANNDInterface`, `ThreadInterface` or `NanostackEthernetInterface` directly.
+* The applications do not use this module directly.
+The applications use `LoWPANNDInterface`, `ThreadInterface` or `NanostackEthernetInterface` directly.
 * When using an Ethernet interface, there are no configuration options available.
 It is using the dynamic mode to learn the IPv6 prefix from the network.
-No static configuration is supported.
+Mesh does not support static configuration.

 ##### API